 The annual Steam School at Heritage Park will be held May 20-21, 2023.
 Heritage Park’s Steam Engineer School is held to help promote and encourage the hobby of steam engineering.
 Two levels of classes are provided, a Beginners class and an Advanced class.

 The Beginners Class requires no prior experience.
 Attendees of the class will be instructed in the safe operation and care of steam boilers and engines.
 Topics on boilers will include types of boilers, basic boiler operation, safety devices, proper boiler start up and shut down procedures, use of injectors and pumps, forced draft induction, firing a boiler under load, holding constant steam pressure and how to handle emergency situations.
 Steam engine topics will include basic operation of the steam engine, starting and stopping the engine, introductory levels of how the valve gear works, how a steam engine governor works and how to lubricate the engine and drive train.
+For the beginners class the following demonstration are planned:

 As part of the course, all attendees will help prepare one or more steam traction engines for steam up.
 This will include washing the boiler, visually inspecting the boiler, ultrasonically testing the boiler, installing hand hole plates, checking for leaks as the boiler is filled with water, cleaning the flues, and lubricating the engine and drive train.
 Students, under the supervision of experienced engineers, will steam-up one or more steam traction engines.
 They will have hands-on experience operating the steam traction engine including proper firing techniques, ways to check boiler water level, starting and stopping the injector and/or pump, starting and stopping the engine, maneuver the engine through a prearranged course and help trouble shoot problems.